trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/docs/deploy-tutorial.md

 ### Deployment through serverless.yml file

 You could hardcode these values in the <walkthrough-editor-select-line filePath="cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/serverless.yml" startLine="6" endLine="14">serverless.yml</walkthrough-editor-select-line> file.
-To override a hard-coded value during runtime, simply pass it as a `--param` as shown in the command-line section above.
+To override a hard-coded value during runtime, pass it as a `--param` as shown in the command-line section above.

-Simply replace, the `params` section of the serverless.yml with the right values and run `serverless deploy` as shown in the next step.
+Replace the `params` section of the serverless.yml with the correct values and run `serverless deploy` as shown in the next step.

 ```yaml
 params: